giuliachiola/super-blog-content/til/vue/add-general-styles-styelguidist.md

 </style>
 ```

-In this way, all components will have inherited my generic styles.
+In this way, all components will have inherited our generic styles.

-**But** in a Styleguidist project I have not such an high-level Vue component 😩
+**But** in a Styleguidist project we have not such an high-level Vue component 😩

-If I would to import a generic file in that way, I would have to add it into **all** my components, like this:
+If we would want to import a generic file in that way, we would have to add it into **all** our components, like this:

 ```html
 // components/MyComponent.vue